-- persons whose positions are classified under the: Management Job Evaluation Plan, Levels 1 through 8; Legal Officer Classification Plan; Legal Counsel Classification Series; or Salaried Physician Classification Plan; and
+- persons whose positions are classified under the: Management Classification & Compensation Framework Bands 1 – 6; Legal Officer Classification Plan; Legal Counsel Classification Series; or Salaried Physician Classification Plan; and

 - persons appointed to part or full-time positions as members or managerial employees on boards, commissions or agencies.

-- persons with the status of deputy minister or assistant deputy minister or equivalent status (positions classified at levels 9 through 12 of the Management Job Evaluation Plan); and
+- persons with the status of deputy minister or assistant deputy minister or equivalent status.

 - officials as defined by the Official Duties Expense Regulation (BC Reg.
 226/2001 as amended); and

-- a personal attendant where a physically disabled official requires an personal attendant in order for the official to travel to discharge official duties.
+- a personal attendant where an official with a disability requires a personal attendant in order for the official to travel to discharge official duties.
 The application of Group IV rates to a personal attendant is limited to transportation, meals, accommodation and out of pocket expenses necessarily incurred for the purpose of this travel.
 A personal attendant can be a spouse.